 - Taking your case to trial, if necessary

 Note that your time to take legal action may be limited.
 Per Texas Civil Practice and Remedies Code §16.003, there is a general two-year statute of limitations on personal injury and wrongful death lawsuits in Texas.

 Contact Underwood Law Office Today

-A McKinney nursing home abuse lawyer from Underwood Law Office may be able to fight for compensation for your damages when we represent you.
+A McKinney, Texas nursing home abuse lawyer from Underwood Law Office may be able to fight for compensation for your damages when we represent you.

 For a free consultation on your nursing home abuse case with a member of our team, please contact Underwood Law Office at (972) 535-6377 today.